Ever since he was a little kid, Long Island’s Jahi Tucker dreamed of fighting professionally at Madison Square Garden.

 “Some of New York’s best fighters ever trained there,” said Tucker.
 This includes world champions Zab Judah, Shannon Briggs, Dmitriy Salita, Luis Collazo, and Will Rosinsky.

-He said him and his pops went there one day to check it out, and then the rest was history.
+He said he and his pops went there one day to check it out, and then the rest was history.

 Then Tucker moved from Brooklyn to Long Island right before he was about to enter high school.